 - ACC related visits: If your initial ACC claim was made elsewhere, please bring the ACC details including ACC45 claim number and date of injury and diagnosis.

 What if my usual doctor is away or not available?

-In situations that your usual doctor is not available, you can choose to see any of our other doctors.
+In situations that your usual doctor is not available, you can choose to see their Associate GP or any of our other doctors.

 What if I get sick after hours?

 If you have a medical emergency, such as chest pain, possible stroke or serious breathing, bleeding or allergic problem please call 111 for an ambulance.